A. Disciplinary Procedures.

 3. occur as a direct result of a college connected disruption.

-Reports of alleged student violations of published college regulations may be submitted by any individual to the dean of student development services.
-It is the responsibility of the dean of student development services to interpret the alleged misconduct with regard to published regulations and to identify specific charges that will be brought against the student(s) involved.
+Reports of alleged student violations of published college regulations may be submitted by any individual to the dean of student success and enrollment services.
+It is the responsibility of the dean of student success and enrollment services to interpret the alleged misconduct with regard to published regulations and to identify specific charges that will be brought against the student(s) involved.
 Disciplinary proceedings will be instituted only for charges of violating college regulations.

-After reviewing the allegations, specifying the charges, and obtaining any necessary information, the dean of student development services will hold an administrative hearing including in the discussion the nature and source of the charges and the student's rights and responsibilities.
-Following this hearing, the dean of student development services, may impose appropriate sanctions 1-5 (see the section on Disciplinary Sanctions).
+After reviewing the allegations, specifying the charges, and obtaining any necessary information, the dean of student success and enrollment services will hold an administrative hearing including in the discussion the nature and source of the charges and the student's rights and responsibilities.
+Following this hearing, the dean of student success and enrollment services, may impose appropriate sanctions 1-5 (see the section on Disciplinary Sanctions).
 Should either the student or the person initiating charges choose to appeal the decision of the hearing, the choice will be one of the following:

 1. An administrative hearing by the Vice president of academic and student development services.
 Following this hearing the vice president of academic and student development services may impose disciplinary sanction.
 (See the section on Disciplinary Sanctions.)
 If a sanction is imposed by the vice president of academic and student development services, the student may appeal the sanction to the Student-Faculty Judiciary Committee (see section on Appeals Procedures) within ten (10) working days of written notification from the vice president of academic and student development services.